gravitational/teleport/rfd/0178-github-proxy.md

 $ tsh git clone git@github.com:my-org/my-repo.git
 ```

+The first `git` command (including the `clone`) will open a browser window to
+trigger the GitHub OAuth flow for Teleport to grab Bob's GitHub ID and
+username.
+Once Bob sees "Login Successful" from the brower and goes back to his
+terminal.

-Once the repo is cloned, Bob can `cd` into the directory and perform regular
+The repo is cloned by now, and Bob can `cd` into the directory and perform regular
 `git` commands naturally, without using `tsh`.
+Bob can also find the
+"authorized" GitHub username in `tsh status` or `tsh git ls`.

 On the second day (as the `tsh` session expiress), when Bob tries to `git
 fetch` from the repo, the command prompts to login into Teleport.
 The command